hegde10122/ModernJavaLearnings/README.md

 The package has two files - "Employee.java" which consists of employee details - name,gender,salary,hobbies,employee ID,address and
 department.
 I have generated getters and setters as well along with the constructor and toString() method.

-The "EmployeeDatabase.java" class consists of 8 employees objects and the method returns a list of these 8 objects as a list of employee objects.
+The "EmployeeDatabase.java" class consists of 8 employee objects and the method returns a list of these 8 employee objects.
 We will be using these two classes extensively in this case study to build functional interfaces examples discussed in point (3) and beyond.

 (3) **Now understand the functional interfaces**

 Click here Functional Interfaces ---> [learning.txt](https://github.com/hegde10122/ModernJavaLearnings/blob/master/hegde/src/java8/learnings/functionalinterface/learning.txt "Functional Interfaces")

 There are 9 types of functional interfaces.
 Study them in the order defined above.
+The names of the java classes in the package are self-explanatory.